Kazuki-tam/shopify-quick-theme/README.md

 - Abstracting Shopify CLI command
 - Bundle TS files with Rspack
-- Transpile SCSS to CSS with dart-sass
+- Transpile SCSS to CSS
 - Lint TS files with Biome
 - Lint SCSS files with Stylelint
 - Built-in test runner with Vitest and Playwright